 With detox, you will begin your recovery process by abstaining from all opioid and other drug use.
 The detox phase is also known as “withdrawal” as your body, brain, and nervous system adjust to no longer having opioids in your system.
 Detox allows the body to begin the healing process.3

 The other scenario is to detox in a residential treatment drug rehab facility.
 With this option, you can continue your opioid addiction treatment in the same facility after going through withdrawal.
-This is an ideal option for some people as it eliminates the need to transfer to another facility for ongoing recovery.3
+This is an ideal option for some folks as it eliminates the need to transfer to another facility for ongoing recovery.3

-With either detox scenario, you will receive medical oversight that will likely include the involvement of nursing staff, medical doctors, and a psychiatrist.
+With either detox scenario, patients receive medical oversight that include the involvement of nursing staff, medical doctors, and a psychiatrist.
 Clinicians will monitor your health, watch for any side effects that may need treatment, and offer supportive care during the detox process.
+This medical support helps minimize the uncomfortable symptoms of withdrawal.3

 Inpatient Opioid Rehab